jahokas/Peer-reviews/README.md

 ### 1. Introduction - Business Problem Description

-In this assignment, I prepare a market research for a nordic coffee shop chain that plans to establish new francises in France, potentially in Lyon.
+In this assignment, I prepare a market research for a nordic coffee shop chain that plans to establish new franchises in France, potentially in Lyon.
 The coffee shop chain runs also a cutlery online store.

-I prepare a detailed study that names districts and neigborhoods where to locate coffee shops in Lyon.
+I prepare a detailed study that names districts and neighbourhoods where to locate coffee shops in Lyon.
 The Foursquare is an excellent location data and technology platform to study different options for locations.

 **The business concept**

-The coffee shops infuse nordic vegetarian cusine and pastries with nordic design cutlery.
+The coffee shops infuse nordic vegetarian cuisine and pastries with nordic design cutlery.
 The design table-ware is presented in coffee shops.
 Customers can purchase nordic tableware such as cups, mugs, jugs, serving dish, bowls and serving dishes in online store.

 **The customer profile**